AIRTucha/amonad/README.md

 #### Monad.prototype.then()

-Implementation of PromiseLike.then() for proper functioning of await
+Implementation of PromiseLike.then() for the proper functioning of await

 **param** *onfulfilled* Handler for fulfilled value